alexvoss/mkdocs-material-fork/docs/insiders/why-sponsor-us.md

 were developed with the help of sponsorships.
 You're most likely using at least a handful of them, thanks to our awesome sponsors!

+Your sponsorship directly contributes to the development, maintenance, and improvement of Material for MkDocs.
+Here's how your support makes a difference:

+Innovation: Funding goes towards research, development, and the introduction of new features.
+Sustainability: Ensures that Material for MkDocs remains up-to-date, secure, and freely available.
+Community Support: Helps us provide timely support and resources to the community, fostering growth and learning.

 ## Who we are